TamseSaso/StudyCaf/public/pictures/read.md

 This is where pictures used in website will be located.
+There are also some photos of the products.